 - If I buy EVOO from my health-food store, I can trust it’s real.
 Sadly, not true.
 All of the fake olive oil I’ve bought over the years came from health food stores, including the brands listed above in the failed studies.
 The brands that passed the studies, my local store didn’t even stock.
 I had to go to a regular grocery chain to find them.

 - Olive oil has a low smoke point and therefore shouldn’t be used in cooking.
 False.
-High quality EVOO has a correspondingly high smoke point of 375 degrees (on average), so you can use it freely in most of your cooking.
+High quality EVOO has a correspondingly high smoke point of 375 degrees (on average), and research shows it does not oxidize during cooking.
 However, in its raw state it is more nutritious (holding onto 100% of its polyphenols, some of which can dissolve in cooking).